 Organization/Sponsor: Astellas Pharma Inc

-Example patient: A 62-year-old male veteran with extensive-stage SCLC, ECOG status 1, who progressed 8 months after first-line carboplatin/etoposide, with asymptomatic brain metastases and adequate organ function.
+Example patient: A 62-year-old woman with CLDN18.2-positive metastatic gastric adenocarcinoma, HER2-negative, ECOG 1, who progressed after first-line chemotherapy with no brain metastases or significant cardiac history.